Hanan-Abdulwahab-Siala/CodeAnalyzer/README.md

 Compute capability: (8, 9)
 Dtype: torch.bfloat16
 ```
 ---

-## Local Execution

----

-## KCL CREATE HPC Workflow

-The repository may include optional KCL CREATE scripts for running the project in an HPC/GPU environment.

-These scripts are intended for the project author's workflow and are not required for normal local execution.

-If you are not using the KCL CREATE environment, you can ignore the HPC scripts and run the project using the normal Python environment.

----
 ## Model and Repository Access

 The project uses models hosted on Hugging Face.
 You may need to make sure the required model repositories are accessible from your environment.